rockstor/rockstor-doc/interface/docker-based-rock-ons/bareos-backup-server.rst

 2. **/home** only midday (13:00) backup.
 See :ref:`bareos_doc` for other examples.
 3. Rockstor and **tuxlap** can ping one-another by the provided IPs or hostnames.

-Using an unrestricted bconsole, default in this Rock-on's Webui:
+Using an unrestricted / admin bconsole, default in this Rock-on's Webui:

 .. code-block:: bash